linode/docs/docs/guides/tools-reference/tools/how-to-use-bottom/index.md

 The following is not an exhaustive list, but here you can find some useful keys to keep in mind for navigating `bottom`.
 Note that you can use the **?** key in `bottom` to get a help menu, which shows you all keyboard shortcuts.

-- Navigate among the widgets using the **Shift** and arrow keys together.
+- Navigate among the widgets using the **Shift** and arrow keys (or **w**, **a**, **s**, or **d** keys) together.
 If the widget has a list, you should see an item in its list selected when the widget gets selected.
 Otherwise, you may not be able to tell that a widget is selected until you use one of the widget-related key combinations explained in the subsequent steps.
 - Use the arrow keys to navigate the list in a widget, if the widget has one.
 This includes the **Disk**, **Temperatures**, and **Processes** widgets.
 - You can more quickly navigate to the beginning of a list using the **g** + **g** key combination and to its ending using **G**.
 - The **e** key allows you to expand a widget's contents to fill the display.
 You can see an example below with the **Network** widget.
 Pressing **e** again reduces the widget.